 Leaving Stony Brook and traveling along Heath Street we come to the Highland Spring Brewery.
 Highland and the other Heath Street breweries drew their water from artesian wells beneath Mission Hill, instead of the Stony Brook aquifer.
 The wells have been capped to allow conversion of some of the old brewery buildings to housing and studios.

 Next comes the John R. Alley brewery that Mr. Alley started when he left Rueter and Alley.
 Located at 123 Heath Street, it was active from 1886 to 1918.
 It was designed by Otto Wolf, a Philadelphia Architect, in 1886.
-The Chicago Historical Society has graciously given us a set of the interior plans for the brewery from which we get great interior details of a working brewery.
 It is a seven bay building with 3 arched bays either side of the main carriage entry bay.
 The brewing was done in the left set of bays.
 This displays a beautiful use of brick and granite with half the granite polished and half left rough in a handsome checkerboard pattern.
 You will still see the owner’s initials, JRA, carved over the employees’ entrance.
 Note also the metal carriage blocks in the carriage entry that would prevent a broken wheel should a carriage negotiate too tight a turn coming in or leaving.
 The smaller brick refrigeration building was built in 1899.

 The Alley brewery was also known as the “Eblana” brewery because it produced “Eblana” Irish Ale; Eblana being the Greek word for Dublin.
 Frederick and George Alley took it over in 1898 when John R. died.
 It continued operating until Prohibition.
 During and after Prohibition it was a Canada Dry Ginger Ale bottling plant.